ricbit/puzzles/historic/README.md

 ## Logomania

 While we don't know the author of Torto yet, we have some information on its probable origin.
-Henrique Ramos, a puzzle author active at the time, reported that Torto was inspired by "Logomania", a puzzle published on the newspaper "O Globo".
+Henrique Ramos, a puzzle author active at the time, reported that Torto was inspired by "Logomania", a puzzle created by Luiz Carlos Bravo and published on the newspaper "O Globo".
 We have a scan of [the very first Logomania](logomania.pdf), published on 1974-08-25.
 Logomania rules are somewhat different from Torto: it doesn't have a grid, and all words are required to use the letter in the big boldface.

 ## Word search